-Virtual events are less expensive to arrange, but do the speakers have the same impact?
+Virtual events are less expensive to arrange, but do the virtual keynote speakers have the same impact?
 Is there such a thing as the right virtual keynote speakers?
 Yes, just like a live event, you need to source the right speaker.
 It may be a bit more tricky because you need someone who has experience with a virtual venue.

 Many keynote speakers have revamped their live performances and brought them to a virtual venue.
 Online I've seen some keynote speakers who are fabulous in person but fall flat on a virtual platform.
 I've also seen the opposite.

 Keynote speakers make their living by engaging people from the stage, so it's not a gently leap to a virtual platform.
 As I've revamped my live keynote, I have had to alter the content and specifically consider how to engage people from my office computer.
-The audience interaction is different.
-The message has to be sharper.
+The audience interaction is different, the message has to be sharper.
 However, I still believe you have to engage people with energy, insight, and humor.

 As we go virtual extensively in this new decade, event planners are working tirelessly to ensure that digital events packed with knowledgeable discussions.
 Thus, there lies pressure to organize a session with a keynote speaker that can transform a mere digital event into an unforgettable experience.